ujikCz/ReactiveHTML/README.md

 ### Component with states
 States is reactive object, on every change done in this object, component will react.
-States can be added by setStates method, setStates method should be executed only once to prevent bugs.
+States can be added by reactive method, setStates method.
 States are internally only in component where they was created.
+You can create more states with more names.
 ```
 class HelloWorldComponent extends ReactiveHTML.Component {